 The inaugural class of sixty students enrolled for a ninemonth curriculum September 18, 1939, and graduated June 23, 1940.
 The excellent dedication and cooperation of the students, which still exists today, resulted in outstanding academic achievement as well as the completion of several traditional projects for the new school.
 These endeavors included the development of the logo or school seal, school motto, and the Alma Mater.
 The Motto, "Scientia, Sollertia, Servitium," translated and committee meetings dealing with curriculum and course development.
-The second teachers' institute, which included representatives from all the approved schools, was hosted by the Pittsburgh School of Embalming.
+The second teachers' institute, which from Latin means, "Knowledge, Skills, Service," which expresses in part the objectives of the Institute.
+The lyrics of the Alma Mater were written by a student, Geraldine K. Johnson from Berlin, Pennsylvania, and the music was composed by her uncle, Alfred H. Johnson, a member of the faculty.